 When considering the impact that a new canal had on a community, it

-is reasonable to assume that the improved transport communications
+is reasonable to assume that the improved transport communication

 it offered was beneficial; the question, therefore, is to what

-extent this was material to the growth of the local economy.
+extent this was material to the development of the local economy.

 Many newspaper reports of the time speak of the often dramatic fall

 in the price of coal in the area served by a new canal.
 As